 The Theatre Studies and Dramaturgy program challenges students to analyze the content of performances, as well as the contexts in which they occur.
 Asking students to approach theatre both as an object of scholarly study and as a process of production, the program offers training for future theatre makers, educators, critics, and scholars.

-There is no better general preparation for a career in dramaturgy than an undergraduate liberal-arts theatre major; and, arguably, there is no career in the professional theatre that an undergraduate liberal-arts theatre major better prepares a student for than professional dramaturgy.
+"There is no better general preparation for a career in dramaturgy than an undergraduate liberal arts theater major; and arguably, there is no career in the professional theater that an undergraduate liberal arts theater major better prepares a student for than professional dramaturgy."

 — Cary M. Mazer, "Dramaturgy in the Classroom"

 Is Dramaturgy for Me?

-- like to ask questions and pursue answers
+- Like to ask questions and pursue answers.

-- love the collaborative nature of the theatre process
+- Love the collaborative nature of the theatre process.

-- enjoy writing and communicating ideas
+- Enjoy writing and communicating ideas.

 Dr. Gad Guterman

-Chair, Conservatory of Theatre Arts
+Chair, Sargent Conservatory of Theatre Arts

 Learn more about our accreditation, which applies to all of our campuses, regionally and beyond.